TheFilmSchool: History

-TheFilmSchool launched the Great American Short Screenplay Contest in 2008, in partnership with the Seattle International Film Festival.
+Classes were taught at the Museum of History & Industry and at the SIFF Film Center at the Seattle Center.
+TheFilmSchool launched its Great American Short Screenplay Contest in 2008, in partnership with the Seattle International Film Festival.

+The FilmSchool closed in 2019.
 Christopher McQuarrie, Academy Award-winning screenwriter of The Usual Suspects, called TheFilmSchool "probably the best place in the world to study story."